Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 In terms of shape, you can slice peeled bananas into long strips.

 Or peel the banana part way and leave part of the banana sticking out (wash the peel first).
-While this isn’t quite as safe in terms of shape, it’s easy for the baby to hold and most will just gum the banana slowly away when starting.
+While this isn’t quite as safe in terms of shape, it’s easy for the baby to hold, and most will just gum the banana slowly away when starting.

 As you can see in this video…

-And how to serve them safely.
+High-risk choking foods & how to serve them safely

-• Grapes need to be cut in quarters or at least length-wise.
-So these won’t be appropriate until your baby has a pincer grasp and can pick up smaller pieces of food.
+- Grapes need to be cut in quarters or at least length-wise.
+So, these won’t be appropriate until your baby has a pincer grasp and can pick up smaller pieces of food.

-• Foods with strings like celery and pineapple can be finely chopped.
+- Foods with strings, like celery and pineapple, can be finely chopped.

-• Dried fruit: Chop finely.
-Or raisins are fine whole once cooked like in a muffin or oatmeal, as they become soft.
+- Dried fruit: Chop finely.
+Or raisins are fine whole once cooked, like in a muffin or oatmeal, as they become soft.

-• Bread: bread can be sticky and gummy.
-So serve it as a strip of toast.
+- Bread: bread can be sticky and gummy.
+So, serve it as a strip of toast.
 Top with mashed avocado, hummus, or nut butter for a baby safe high-energy-density food.

 When can I serve my baby harder food?